dawid-napora/directus-extension-searchsync-2/README.md

 ##### ElasticSearch (coming soon)

-New typeless behaviour, use collection names as index name.
+New typeless behavior, use collection names as the index name.

 ```json
 {